maczokni/crimemapping_textbook_bookdown/docs/08-week8.md

 ![**Figure 1**](img/tube-map.gif)

 London doesn’t quite look like this.
 Yet, if you want to use the Metro system, this map will be extremely helpful to you.
 It serves a need in a good way.
-Same happens with models.
+The same happens with models.
 They may not be terribly good reflections of the world, but may give us approximations that allows us to develop useful insights.

 Choosing a good model is like choosing a good way for displaying quantitative information in a map.
 Decisions, decisions, decisions.
 There are many parameters and options one can choose from.
 This can be overwhelming, particularly as you are learning how to model and map phenomena.
 How to make good decisions is something that you learn on earnest by practice, practice, practice.
 Nobody expects you to get the maps you are doing as you are learning, and the models you are developing as you are learning spot on.
 So please do not stress out about this.
-All we can do here is to learn some basic principles and start getting some practice, which you will be able to further develop in aprofessional context or in further training.
+All we can do here is to learn some basic principles and start getting some practice, which you will be able to further develop in a professional context or in further training.

 The first step in any analysis is to develop some familiarity with the data you are going to be working with.
 We have been here before.
 Read the codebook.
 Run summary statistics for your quantitative variables, frequency distributions for your categorical variables, and visualise your variables.
 This will help you to detect any anomalies and give you a sense for what you have.
 If, for example, you run a histogram for the homicide rate for 1990 (HR90), you will get a sense of the distribution form –which of course is skewed.